Recycle Right

 keyinsights

-PRiMARY & SECONDARY TARGET AUDIENCE PERSONAS
+PRiMARY & SECONDARY TARGET AUDiENCE PERSONAS

 To explore the recycling challenges in British Columbia, especially for newcomers settling in Vancouver, I conducted a multi-method research process.
 This included a literature review of regional waste management reports and public recycling resources, a quantitative survey with 22 participants and in-depth interviews with 4 individuals to gather personal experiences and behavioral insights.
 I also performed a competitor analysis of existing recycling tools and mobile apps to identify gaps and opportunities in user engagement, communication, and feature design.